 MISSION AND PHILOSOPHY

 Teach Thailand Corps (TTC), established by the American-Thai Foundation -- a 501(c)(3) US nonprofit -- in collaboration with Yonok Foundation, focuses on strengthening primary and secondary school education in Thailand, particularly in high-need areas.
-TTC recruits and places graduates of American colleges in schools in less-developed provinces to teach English and other subjects.
-Thai students equipped with English proficiency are better positioned to succeed in school, work, and life, and to make an impact in their communities – and in particular to better access opportunities arising from the recent ASEAN (Association of Southeast Asian Nations) Economic Community integration.
+TTC recruits and places American and Chinese graduates with bachelor's degrees or higher to teach English and Chinese by native speakers and may teach some basic subjects related to schools in less developed provinces.
+Thai students equipped with English and Chinese proficiency are better positioned to succeed in school, work, and life, and to make an impact in their communities – and in particular to better access opportunities arising from the recent ASEAN (Association of Southeast Asian Nations) Economic Community integration and Asia.

-TTC aims to fill the needs of underserved schools in English-language education, and offers an overall enhancement in the quality of teaching and community/school involvement.
-In developing the program, we have learned from and applied elements of the Peace Corps philosophy of service and learning.
-Opportunities abound for travel and internships in various fields of interest, including social work, business, medicine and public health, and international development during school breaks or following the end of the school year.
-Importantly, our volunteers will have firsthand exposure to international development in the midst of the dynamic and rising ASEAN region.
+TTC aims to fill the needs of underserved schools in English-Chinese languages education and offers an overall enhancement in the quality of teaching and community/school involvement.
+Opportunities are abounded for travel and internships in various fields of interest, including social work, business, medicine and public health, and international development during school breaks or following the end of the school year.
+Importantly, our volunteers will have firsthand exposure to international development in the midst of the dynamic and rising ASEAN region and Asia.

 BACKGROUND AND VISION